Garden Decking Cost 2024: How Much Does Decking Cost?

 Cost Factors of Installing Garden Decking

-When evaluating the costs of garden deck installation, there are various things you need to consider.
-First, you need to look at the condition of your terrain and determine whether it is flat or not, as sloping or difficult terrain will have a major impact on the cost.
+When evaluating garden decking costs, there are various things you need to consider.
+First, you need to look at the condition of your terrain and determine whether it is flat, as sloping or difficult terrain will have a major impact on the cost.

-The size of your garden will also have a massive effect on the price, as the larger your garden is the more materials you will need.
-Larger decking will also take much longer, which will result in increased labour costs, as professional installers usually charge an average of £33 per square metre.
+The size of your garden will also have a massive effect on the price, as the larger your garden is, the more materials you will need.
+Larger decking will also take much longer, resulting in increased labour costs, as professional installers usually charge an average of £33 per square metre.

 example of garden decking